justinjdev/svelte-workshop/src/md/prepare.md

         $ yarn run dev --open
 ```

-3. If all goes well, you'll see something roughly like this:
+5. If all goes well, you'll see something roughly like this:
    ![the CLI output when installation and run is successful](/assets/screenshots/successful_install.png)

+6. Note: I have verified these instructions on `MacOS Definitely Some Version` as well as `Ubuntu 22.04.4 LTS`.
+If you still have issues, please feel free to reach out to me directly (@justinj) or ask in the [workshop slack channel](#)